srsaidas/image-steganography/README.md

 ## Secret Data
 ![alt text](https://raw.githubusercontent.com/srsaidas/image-steganography/master/image/image_1.png)

-## Encoding
+# Encoding
 ```
 ./a.out -e <image_file> <secret_text_file> <desination_image_name>
 ```
 -e is used for encoding

 -d is used for decoding

 for encoding we need to pass BMP image and secret text file and destination image file which is optional
 ```
-./a.out -e beautiful.bmp secret.txt new.bp
+./a.out -e beautiful.bmp secret.txt new.bmp
 ```

 or